viiviilxx/TextClassification/README.md

 If you installed Anaconda, you can create a virtual enviroment from `env.yml`.
 ```
-$ conda env create -f env,yml
+$ conda env create -f env.yml
 ```

 # Datasets
-If you use dataset prepared, download [RCV1-ids](https://drive.google.com/file/d/1kBKbH2sOjHZc-jJgayFO5FP8dK8tMrgk/view?usp=sharing) and put the folder that unzipped the 'id.zip' into data/.
+If you use sample dataset, download [RCV1-ids](https://drive.google.com/file/d/1kBKbH2sOjHZc-jJgayFO5FP8dK8tMrgk/view?usp=sharing) and put the folder that unzipped the `id.zip` into data/.

-This is RCV1 dataset that raw text converted to ids by `BERT tokenizer`.
+This is RCV1 dataset that raw texts converted to ids by `BERT tokenizer`.
-Raw text means it didn`t normalize.
+Raw texts means it didn`t normalize.
-Embedding`s Max length is 512 by BERT-base.
+Embedding\`s Max length is 512 by BERT-base.
 So, used only 512 words from the beggining of each texts.
-This dataset splitted 23,149 training sample set and 781,265 testing sample set according to [RCV1: A New Benchmark Collection for Text Categorization Research](https://www.jmlr.org/papers/volume5/lewis04a/lewis04a.pdf).
+This dataset splitted 23,149 training sample and 781,265 testing sample according to [RCV1: A New Benchmark Collection for Text Categorization Research](https://www.jmlr.org/papers/volume5/lewis04a/lewis04a.pdf).

-If you want to use original or another datasets, you should convert datasets to ids by `BERT tokenizer` and you should change format.
+If you want to use original or another dataset, you should convert dataset to ids by `BERT tokenizer` and you should change format.
 ```
 - one document per line
 - line must has 'tokenized ids' and 'label'